Skip to main content

 If you already have blocking implemented and your site is the target of a new malicious threat, below are the next steps you and your team can take to help track down the offending ad.

-2. Alert the Ad Lightning team to the issue and provide as much detail as possible:
+2. Alert the Boltive team to the issue and provide as much detail as possible:

 • HAR file <-- this is the gold standard and will help us most efficiently track down the issue